On photo AS17-134-20425:

 On photo AS17-141-21607 the shadows have various incompatible directions.

-But the width of the jeep (red line), measured between its rear right wheel and its front left wheel, has abnormally decreased.
+But the width of the rover (red line), measured between its rear right wheel and its front left wheel, has abnormally decreased.

 On photo AS17-136-20723, we see the sun through the high gain antenna, and we see the spokes which are covered by the sun.